Day One: Malay Oxford Living Dictionary at Universiti Putra Malaysia

 On the 14th of February, the Malay Oxford Living Dictionary held a talk at the Sultan Abdul Samad Library, at Universiti Putra Malaysia (UPM).
 Our second talk will be held at the same place next week - more details after covering our first session below.

-This talk was held to raise awareness on all of the goals and activities of the Malay Oxford Living Dictionary, and of the Oxford Global Languages initiative.
-Besides clarifying all of the different kinds of content we publish on our website (such as quizzes for learners of Malay, translation challenges and themed quizzes, articles on lesser-known aspects of Malay, grammar and writing guides; our new forum, and especially our dictionary), we also discussed the level of usage of Malay in the social media age.
+Besides clarifying all of the different kinds of content we publish on our website (such as quizzes for learners of Malay, translation challenges and themed quizzes, articles on lesser-known aspects of Malay, grammar and writing guides; our new forum, and especially our dictionary), we also discussed the level of usage of Malay in the age of the internet and social media.

 1. What difference is there between the Malay Oxford Living Dictionary's translation-based dictionary service, and other online translation services, such as Google Translate?